 Spread the glaze onto one side of each biscotti.

 Allow to set before serving.

-Baker’s Note: Make these gluten free by substituting the organic flour for 270 g. organic gluten free flour blend.
+Gluten Free – Replace the organic flour for 270 grams (1 3/4 cups) organic gluten free flour blend.

 High Altitude – Bake at 350°F for 30 minutes.
 Remove log of cookie dough from the oven and let rest for 10 minutes.
 Cut as instructed, and bake again for 15 minutes.